 Under this law, employers may not take any adverse action against an employee for being absent from or leaving work early due to:

 While certain states may have their own Family and Medical Leave laws, Indiana does not.
 As a result, employers are not required to adhere to any leave rights beyond those required by the federal Family and Medical Leave Act (FMLA).
-Employers may still choose to create family and / or medical leave policies for employees, but only those with 50 employees or more must manage comply with FMLA guidelines.
+Employers may still choose to create family and / or medical leave policies for employees, but only those with 50 employees or more must comply with FMLA guidelines.

 Indiana Military Leave took effect July 1, 2007.
 The law applies to employers with 50 employees or more.
 It requires employers to grant eligible employees up to 10 days of unpaid leave per calendar year for the following circumstances: